ivandfx/DFXWinTweaks/README.md

 **Although it doesn't appear anywhere, you should consider DFX Tweaker as a beta for now, there are some bugs that will be solved.**

 ## *Required versions of Windows
-- Required: Windows 10 (1507 and newer) and Windows 11 (21H2 or newer)
+- Required: Windows 10 (1507 or newer) and Windows 11 (21H2 or newer)
-- Recommended: Windows 10 1809 or newer for full functionality
 - 32-bit and 64-bit editions are supported

 ## *About modified versions